Working with Tasks on Exchange Server

 The following code snippets show how to update a task on an Exchange server.

-The code snippets below show how to delete a task on an Exchange server.
+The following code snippet shows you how to delete a task on an Exchange server.

 Aspose.Email Exchange service provides the capability to send task requests similar to Outlook.
-The following code sample demonstrates how to load a task request message from the disc and send it using the IEWSClient.
+The following code snippet shows you how to load a task request message from the disc and send it using the IEWSClient.

 Listing Tasks from Exchange Server